tinatlewisl/Tina-Lewis/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: P.h.D student in Satistics and Machine Learning
+role: Ph.D student in Satistics and Machine Learning

 # Organizations/Affiliations to show in About widget
 organizations: